 - Your student may gain important interpersonal skills by working on listening, communicating clearly and accurately, dealing with possible intercultural issues and creating a positive communication climate.

-- Your student may gain greater self-awareness as she discovers her own strengths and weaknesses and helps tutees consider theirs.
+- Your student may gain greater self-awareness as they discover their own strengths and weaknesses and helps tutees consider theirs.

-- Your student will work at goal setting skills as he helps his tutee plan a course of action.
+- Your student will work at goal setting skills as they help the tutee plan a course of action.

-- Your student will gain understanding of the balance between support and challenge as he works to create a plan to help his tutee achieve his goals.
+- Your student will gain understanding of the balance between support and challenge as they create a plan to help the tutee achieve their goals.

-- Your student will have an important experience to add to her resume.
+- Your student will have an important experience to add to their resume.
 The academic experience, responsibility, and individual skills will be important qualities of interest to employers.

 Becoming a peer tutor is a position of prestige on many college campuses.
-Your student will have an opportunity to gain important skills at the same time that he is helping others.
-He will be able to learn material better than he would in any other way and to grow personally.
-Encourage your college student to explore this possible way to add to his college experiences.
+Your student will have an opportunity to gain important skills at the same time that they are helping others.
+They will be able to learn material better than they would in any other way and to grow personally.
+Encourage your college student to explore this possible way to add to their college experiences.